VictorDuranEM/single-page-developer-portfolio/README.md

 # Frontend Mentor - Single Page Design

-This is a solution to the [Meet Landing Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).
+This is a solution to the [Single Page Developer Portfolio challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/singlepage-developer-portfolio-bBVj2ZPi-x).

 ## Table of contents